Prakhar-30/Macro-Event-Impact-Simulator/README.md

 > Describe a macro scenario in plain English.
 Get a portfolio-level impact estimate
 > grounded in **historical analog events** — not a forecast.

-This is a portfolio / resume-showcase project pairing full-stack engineering with applied LLM agent design.
+Pairing full-stack engineering with applied LLM agent design.
 Every estimate the system produces is framed as a median of N historical analogs with explicit ranges.
 The system is intentionally honest about what it can and cannot do.